raspberrypilearning/fart-detector/WORKSHEET.md

 --- | --- | --- | ---
 R | R/2 | R/4 | R/8

-The actual values we're going to use, however, are as follows.
-This does not perfectly mirror the binary digit position values but it will be good enough for what we want.
+The actual values we're going to use are as follows.
+These have been chosen for their ubiquity and to make it easier for you to buy / obtain them.
+They do not perfectly mirror the binary digit position values but they will be good enough for what we want.
 Remember `R0` is the one hard wired to ground.

 R0 | R1 | R2 | R3 | R4 |
 --- | --- | --- | --- | ---